Connecting Laravel To Digitalocean Managed MySql Database

 Using mysql-shell cli

-mysql-shell commands are the superset of mysql-client commands and support interacting with MySql in SQL, Python and Javascript.
+commands and support interacting with MySql in SQL, Python and Javascript.

-Here is an example of installing mysql-shell CLI, connecting to MySql in SQL language mode, creating a new database and user and granting all permissions on the database to the new User.
+CLI, connecting to MySql in SQL language mode, creating a new database and user and granting all permissions on the database to the new User.

 # install mysql-shell cli